 But, back in 2005, when my wife, Marie and I tramped in the hills, you were more likely to meet locals out for a stroll, than long distance hikers.

-Blackball is the birthplace of the Labor Party in New Zealand, and is just as famous for its rugby league heritage, it’s favourite son being the late, Ces Mountford, MBE.
+Blackball is the birthplace of the Labour Party in New Zealand, and is just as famous for its rugby league heritage, it’s favourite son being the late, Ces Mountford, MBE.

 I interviewed Ces when he was coach of the Kiwi national side, during their 1982 Australian tour, when the mighty Mal Meninga made his Test debut for the Kangaroos, from the Brisbane Souths’ club.
 Graham Lowe succeeded Mountford as coach the following year.